Inglemoor High School: Crew

+Golf

+Inglemoor's golf team has attended state championships many times, including 2025 and 2002.
+In the 2025 season, the team won undefeated for the Kingco 3A division.

 Music

 Inglemoor is known for its music program.
+The school offers orchestra, band, wind ensemble, and choir.

-Its marching band has won many different awards, and its Wind Ensemble is nationally known, playing at Carnegie Hall and Lincoln Center in April 2015 along with the Inglemoor Orchestra.
-The marching band performs during football season, with halftime shows consisting of the high-step marching style, highly influenced by the University of Washington's Husky Marching Band.
+Inglemoor's Wind Ensemble is nationally known, playing at Carnegie Hall and Lincoln Center in April 2015 along with the Inglemoor Orchestra.
+The marching band has also won many awards, performing mostly during the football season, with halftime shows consisting of the high-step marching style, highly influenced by the University of Washington's Husky Marching Band.
 During the boys' and girls' basketball season the program supports each team with pep bands.
 In the Vancouver Heritage Festival of 2017, five of Inglemoor's instrumental groups and three vocal groups all won First Place Gold in their respective categories, sweeping all of the sections they entered in.